We’ve just launched our new website! If anything seems off, please check back later or reach out to us at go@gorentals.is

 At a lot of Iceland swimming pools in the countryside, the employees might set up a free coffee station.
 If you spy a large coffee pot on a table, feel free to help yourself to a cup of coffee before heading back to your campervan.

-As you can see, Iceland swimming pool etiquette isn’t something to be afraid of.
-And once you’ve gotten into the routine of what to do, visiting the swimming pools will easily become one of the best activities you’ll do on your campervan trip around Iceland!
+As you can see, Iceland's swimming pool etiquette isn’t something to be afraid of.
+Once you’ve gotten into the routine of what to do, visiting the swimming pools will easily become one of the best activities you’ll do on your campervan trip around Iceland!